Creating Compatible Web Content

 Safari on all platforms uses the same SSL implementation to provide end-to-end security.
 The same encryption that prevents listening on the wire is just as secure when used in a wireless situation, whether through Wi-Fi, 3G, or EDGE.
 Specifically, Safari supports:

 SSL 2, SSL 3, and TLS with many popular cipher suites

 Use Columns and Blocks

 To be compatible with iOS, use columns and blocks to lay out your webpage like many online newspapers.
-This makes your webpage more readable and also works better with double-tapping on iOS.
+This makes your webpage more readable and also works better with double-tap to zoom on iOS.